 Limitations of DomCop

-I have absolutely no complaints about DomCop itself – it’s a fantastic service, and I’ll continue to pay to use it.
-However, it’s absolutely not for everyone – you really need to know what you’re doing if you are going to find great domains with it.
+I also want to stress that you really need to know what you’re doing if you are going to find great domains with DomCop.
 That means having an intimate knowledge of SEO and what to look for in a great domain, which is not trivial.
 You need to be able to separate the trash from the treasure, and that means doing research on each domain you’re thinking of buying that DomCop finds.
 That means looking it up on archive.org, looking into its backlinks, checking its history and everything else.
 There are, without questions, some real diamonds in the rough domains that you can pick up if you know how to use DomCop to its full capabilities, and that takes time and expertise.

 If you’re using DomCop to find domains for your PBN (Private Blog Network), you should read their guide on running a PBN here.

-DomCop’s power plan that I subscribe to is currently $98/month: well worth it if you know what you’re doing, but a waste if you don’t know how to use it.
+DomCop’s power plan is currently $98/month: well worth it if you know what you’re doing, but a waste if you don’t know how to use it.
 And to be honest, as getting value out of expired domains and setting up a PBN is hard, I would suspect a huge portion of people using DomCop are not getting their moneys worth.

 What to use if you don’t have $98/month to spare